ctm/mb2-doc/src/series/2023/wsop-style.md

 |July 27th|[#78 Bounty Pot-Limit Omaha](https://www.wsop.com/pdfs/structuresheets/structure_5219_21743.pdf)[^7]|[jzk](https://craftpoker.com/event/4680/player/10635)|
 |July 28th|[HOSDARSS Championship](#)[^10]|[smalltalkdan](https://craftpoker.com/event/4681/player/6)|
 |July 29th[^12]|[#91 H.O.R.S.E.](https://www.wsop.com/pdfs/structuresheets/structure_5219_21756.pdf)[^11]|[Maverick600](https://craftpoker.com/event/4687/player/49)|

-[^2]: I'll be doing this with the same interface everyone else uses;
-there is no other interface.
-Nor are there any other "super-powers" built into mb2.
-Even people's hole cards aren't written to the database until after the hand completes, so even if someone were to get surreptitious access to the database, that hypothetical spy couldn't see people's hole cards during a hand.

 [^3]: At the World Series of Poker, this event is limited to Casino Employees.
 In this series&mdash;in 2023 at least&mdash;no events have